Dr. T.F. May Chui

 Professional Activities

-• Member of Drinking Water Safety Advisory Committee of HK Government, 2020-present
+• Committee member, Drinking Water Safety Advisory Committee of HK Government

-• Editorial board member of Environmental Modeling and Assessment, 2019-present
+• Editorial board member, Environmental Modeling & Assessment, Geoscience Letters

 10 Selected Representative Publications